-Vermont Afterschool’s Youth Resiliency Project is focused on supporting afterschool and out-of-school time programs and professionals in helping children and youth to build resilience and social emotional learning (SEL) skills.
-This project fits into our larger SEL work with specific goals designed to create lasting culture change:
+Since 2018, the Youth Resiliency Project at Vermont Afterschool has focused on supporting afterschool and out-of-school time programs and professionals to help children and youth build resiliency and social emotional learning (SEL) skills.
+Our goals for this project have been to:

 - Raise the Baseline.
 Focusing on professional development and trainings, we worked to increase competency across the region so that more afterschool and summer programs are trauma-informed and have the basic skills necessary to start doing SEL.